eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 The ten Node.js/CommonJS rules in core have been deprecated and moved to the [eslint-plugin-node](https://github.com/mysticatea/eslint-plugin-node) plugin.

-**To address:** As [our deprecation policy](https://eslint.org/docs/user-guide/rule-deprecation), you can continue to use the deprecated rules.
-But the source code of the deprecated rules has been frozen, so we don't fix any bugs of those rules anymore.
-Therefore, we recommend using the corresponded plugin rules instead.
+**To address:** As per [our deprecation policy](https://eslint.org/docs/user-guide/rule-deprecation), the deprecated rules will remain in core for the foreseeable future and are still available for use.
+However, we will no longer be updating or fixing any bugs in those rules.
+To use a supported version of the rules, we recommend using the corresponding rules in the plugin instead.

 | Deprecated Rules                                                             | Alternative                                                                                                                     |
 | :--------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------ |